eb829/fa25-portfolio-eb829/_projects/2021-radio-rendering.md

 However, under non-ideal conditions such as improper flap spacing, twisted flaps, or a caught string, the trap either prevented the model from entering or failed to retain it.
 This highlights that consistent flap positioning is critical to trap performance.

-As a result, **spacers will be added to the flap ring** in the next prototype to maintain proper flap spacing and orientation, reducing the likelihood of failure due to misalignment.
+As a result, **flap ring will become an octagon** in the next prototype to maintain proper flap spacing and orientation, reducing the likelihood of failure due to misalignment.
+This component will be 3-D printed for better fit and to have a more adjustable assempbly.
+Ther flaps will be able to vary in length.

 ---